 - Teaching Arrangements

-- Three 1-hour lectures per week and a 2-hour tutorial on alternate weeks
+- Three 1-hour lectures per week.

 - First half: Classical Mechanics by Taylor.